 Company Formation in the Philippines: Paid-Up Capital Requirements and Foreign Investment Restrictions

-Minimum Capital Requirements in the Philippines
+The Minimum Capital Requirements in the Philippines

-The minimum paid-up capital of a corporation in the Philippines must not be less than Php 5,000.00.
-It is required to pay in full amount at least twenty-five percent (25%) of the subscribed capital stock, an amount of which should not be less than Php 5,000.00.

-The law requires the total capital stock to be subscribed at the time of incorporation to be at least twenty-five percent (25%) of the authorized capital stock of the corporation being formed.
+In general, the minimum paid-up capital of a corporation in the Philippines must not be less than ₱5,000.
+Enterprises are required to pay, in full amount, at least 25% of the subscribed capital stock, an amount of which should not be less than ₱5,000.
+Under the law, the total capital stock subscribed at the time of incorporation must be at least 25% of the authorized capital stock of the corporation being formed.